Pat Quinn (ice hockey): Legacy

 Quinn is credited with popularizing the terms "upper body injury" and "lower body injury" to describe injuries to his players, terms which are now commonplace around the NHL.
 The term originated during the 1999 Stanley Cup Playoffs when Quinn described an injury sustained to defenceman Dmitri Yushkevich against the Philadelphia Flyers as an "upper body injury".
 Quinn said he came up with the term "out of the blue" and said he did so because he was tired of having to talk about injuries (as well as worrying about Yushkevich's safety in a physical series).
 The NHL allows the descriptors as it does not violate league policy against "misleading information" while also maintaining a player's right to privacy over their medical information.
 Nevertheless, its usage is controversial around the league.
 In 2018, the Concussion Legacy Foundation stated that the terms provide confusion concerning concussion symptoms, and Ken Hitchcock, then coach of the Dallas Stars, scrapped the practice in favour of specificity because he believed "(the media) knows what the injury is anyway".
-That same year, Leafs head coach Mike Babcock said he would continue to use the descriptors, because he says it allows "the right people" to work on the injury without "(the media) confusing things", and Washington Capitals forward T.J.
-Oshie said he prefers the protection because "there are too many idiots who'd target (the injured area)" if they knew about the injury.
+That same year, Leafs head coach Mike Babcock said he would continue to use the descriptors, because he says it allows "the right people" to work on the injury without "(the media) confusing things", and Washington Capitals forward T. J. Oshie said he prefers the protection because "there are too many idiots who'd target (the injured area)" if they knew about the injury.

 Quinn was a member of the committee that determines who is inducted into the Hockey Hall of Fame.
 In 2013, he was named the Chairman of the committee.
-He himself was elected to the Hockey Hall of Fame in 2016.